Free PA Permit Practice Test 2026

 Next Steps After Passing The PA Permit Test

-You did it.
-You passed the Pennsylvania permit test.
-It’s time to kick back and relax, right?
-Not quite.
+Passing the permit test is a major milestone to reach on your journey to becoming a licensed driver.
 There are still a few steps to take before you can drive solo.
 After you pass the test, you’ll be issued your learner’s permit.
 This lets you drive with a licensed adult over 21 in the car with you.
 They’ll need to sit in the front seat and be ready to take control of the vehicle if required.
 Your learner’s permit is valid for one year.
 During that time, you must log at least 65 hours of supervised driving practice, including 10 hours at night and 5 hours in poor weather conditions.

 Completing behind-the-wheel practice